 - Provide direct support to victims at the hospital emergency room or at the police department

-- Work with police, medical staff and criminal justice professionals to best protect the rights of sexual assault survivors
+- Work with police, medical staff, and criminal justice professionals to best protect the rights of sexual assault and human trafficking survivors

 Volunteers are also offered continuing education at each monthly volunteer meeting in order keep current on the latest trends in crime, law and medical research.

-To learn more about becoming a Volunteer Advocate, contact our Volunteer Coordinator, Tom Greene at 815-932-7273 or email email@example.com.
+To learn more about becoming a Volunteer Advocate, contact our Volunteer Coordinator at 815-932-7273 ext.
+228 or email firstname.lastname@example.org.